San Jacinto Tunnel: History

-Seepage continues
+Completion

 In November 1938, the two segments of the tunnel met under the mountain, no more than a few inches off.
 With the excavation completed, the tunnel was then grouted with concrete.
-This operation filled in cracks and crevices and reduced the tunnel to its finished size of 16 feet (4.9 m) tall and 16 feet (4.9 m) wide.
+This operation filled in cracks and crevices and reduced the tunnel to its finished size of 16 feet (4.9 m) in diameter.
 About 24,100 tons of cement were used in the attempts to seal off the seepage, averaging about 20 sacks per foot of tunnel.
 As leaks were sealed, pressure would build and create a new leak elsewhere.
 Eventually the seepage was reduced to 540 US gallons per minute (0.034 m3/s), and on October 14, 1939, the San Jacinto Tunnel was completed, well ahead of schedule.

 As pressure increased over time, the tunnel grouting failed and seepage more than quadrupled.
 In February 1942, the Riverside County Board of Supervisors renewed its protest against exporting local water.
-The MWD responded by stating that local claims had been settled and that a substantial amount of the water was being used for local agriculture, indirectly citing the Poorman contract.
+The MWD responded by stating that local claims had been settled and that a substantial amount of the water was being used for local agriculture.

 On June 21, 1944, the Water and Natural Resources Committee of the Hemet Valley Chamber of Commerce called a meeting of concerned ranchers from Hemet, San Jacinto, Perris, Lakeview and Nuevo.
 They organized themselves as the San Jacinto River Protective Committee, with Irwin Farrar elected as chairman.
 The committee focused on development of the local area, and claimed that water that was being carried out of the area by the MWD could irrigate up to 4,000 acres (16 km2) each year.
 The committee made two demands of the MWD: stop seepage in the San Jacinto tunnel, and return the estimated 150,000 acre feet (190,000,000 m3) of water than had been carried away since 1934.
 Over $9000 was raised in donations to aid the battle with the MWD.
 On December 15, 1944, the committee met with the MWD Water Problems Committee and requested that water be pumped from the west portal further up the San Jacinto River and be released above the Soboba Indian Reservation where the water could spread, and return to the local water table.
-The MWD agreed to study the matter, however, by March 1945, the MWD had yet to respond.
+The MWD agreed to study the matter.